FAQ - Answers to your questions!

 Are these creations fragile?

-Not at all for resin jewelry.
-As a mother of three young children, I wanted jewelry that could withstand everyday life!
+For resin jewelry, not at all.
+I am a mother of three young children, and I wanted jewelry that could withstand everyday life!
 They look like glass but are not as fragile.
-Besides, nothing could be included in glass; everything would burn.
+Besides, you couldn't include anything in glass; everything would burn.
 Polymer clay requires slightly more care but remains quite resistant.

 What are the care instructions?

-These are high-end costume jewelry, not solid gold, so how you wear them determines how long they will maintain their shine.
+These are high-quality costume jewelry, not solid gold.
+How you wear them guarantees the longevity of their brilliance.

-- For rings, it's best to remove them before applying hand sanitizer, which is very aggressive, or even before washing your hands.
+- For rings, it's best to remove them before using hand sanitizer, which is very aggressive, or even before washing your hands.
 Jewelry glue for stones doesn't like water!

-- For jewelry and chains, avoid direct contact with perfume, which, depending on the formula, can damage the surface.
+- For jewelry and chains, avoid direct contact with perfume, which, depending on its formula, can damage the surface.

-- Ideally, remove them for showering, and absolutely for swimming pools and sea bathing.
+- Ideally, remove them for showering, and imperatively for swimming pools and sea bathing.
 Some customers keep them on all the time.
 Personally, I prefer to live with my jewelry...
-I simply know that like all things on earth, they will age gracefully.
+I simply know that, like everything on earth, they will develop a patina over time.

 As for the icons, I send them in foam-reinforced boxes.
-They should be handled with the normal caution required for a glass object, and you should not touch the gold leaf.
+They should be handled with the normal care required for a glass object, and you should not touch the gold leaf.

 Are the creations limited editions?

-Yes, due to their handmade nature.
-We can even say that each creation is unique because the hand never makes the exact same gesture twice, nor does nature create two identical flowers.
+Yes, by virtue of being handmade.
+One could even say that each creation is unique because the hand never makes the exact same gesture twice, nor does nature create two identical flowers.

 Are the large earrings heavy?

-No, not at all!
-I love earrings, but I have vivid memories of Venetian glass earrings that hurt my earlobes.
-Resin has the genius of weighing as light as a feather.
-Similarly, when I mount clip-on earrings, I've found ones that can be adjusted with a small screw to the exact size of the earlobe, so they won't torture your ears!
+Not at all!
+I love earrings, but I have painful memories of Venetian glass earrings that hurt my earlobe.
+Resin has the genius of truly weighing as little as a feather.
+Similarly, when I mount clip-on earrings, I've found ones that can be adjusted with a small screw to the exact size of the lobe, so they won't torture your ears!

 What is the thickness of a resin medal?